isomerpages/mas-moneysense/_investments/What To Ask When Buying An Investment Product.md

 fees and charges?</p>
 </li>
 </ol>
-<h3>Tip</h3>
-<p>By all means, ask more questions if you are still unsure about the product
+<p><strong>Tip: </strong>By all means, ask more questions if you are still
-your FA representative is recommending.</p>
+unsure about the product your FA representative is recommending.</p>